vbookshelf/List-of-TB-and-Pneumonia-Datasets/README.md

-# List of TB and Pneumonia X-ray Datasets
+# List of TB and Pneumonia Chest X-ray Datasets
 A list of publicly available Tuberculosis (TB) and Pneumonia chest x-ray image sources.

 Last Updated: 13 Feb 2023